Beard trimmer vs Hair Clipper: what's the difference and which one do you need?

 (Image credit: Remington)

-A clipper is intended for bulk hair cutting on larger areas, but does not cut extremely close to the skin.
-On the other hand, a trimmer is designed for edging, outlining, dry shaving and light shaping on smaller areas such as the back of the neck, around the ears and sideburns, for instance.
+While trimmers and clippers can appear almost identical in appearance, they are intended to be used in completely different scenarios.
+A clipper is for bulk hair cutting on larger areas, but does not cut extremely close to the skin.
+In comparison, a trimmer is designed for edging, outlining, dry shaving and light shaping on smaller areas such as the back of the neck, around the ears and sideburns.

 “Hair clippers are not only more robust and powerful – making it easier to control when cutting the hair – but they have a wider head to cover a larger area,” she explains.
 “Beard trimmers are much smaller and ideal for covering the face area, making it easier for trimming around the nose and mouth.
 It would literally take twice as long to do a hair cut with a beard trimmer.”

-Dropping some useful pearls of wisdom, she adds: “When using hair clippers, always start on the longer grade and be careful; it’s very easy to make mistakes and exceptionally difficult to rectify them, especially when you’re tackling it by yourself.”
+Dropping some useful pearls of wisdom, she adds: “When using hair clippers, always start on the longer grade and be careful – it’s very easy to make mistakes and exceptionally difficult to rectify them, especially when you’re tackling it by yourself.”

 Lee Bell